bardbess/til/bible/men_of_the_word.md

 **Hermeneutics:** The rules - principals used to discover the meaning.
 **Exegesis:** Application of interpretive rules to the actual task of interpretation. ("to lead out")

+There is a God given meaning in the text, all that matters is what God intends to say.
+Not just a data dump.

 1. **Literal** |
   Every text should be taken literally unless there is something in the text which indicates otherwise.
 2. **Contextual** |